| Internet-Draft | AAuth-R3 | August 2026 |

 r3_s256.
 If the hashes do not match, the AS MUST reject the resource token.¶

-r3_uri and r3_s256 in its audit log alongside the token issuance event, the agent identifier, and the timestamp.¶
+r3_uri and r3_s256 in its audit log alongside the token issuance event, the timestamp, ps and sub from the resource token, agent_jkt from the resource token, and the agent identifier.¶

 operations section for policy evaluation.¶

-R3 extends the auth token defined in AAuth Protocol ([I-D.hardt-aauth-protocol]) (a JWT with typ: auth+jwt) with claims for audit provenance and vocabulary-based grants.
+R3 extends the auth token defined in AAuth Protocol ([I-D.hardt-oauth-aauth-protocol]) (a JWT with typ: aa-auth+jwt) with claims for audit provenance and vocabulary-based grants.
 The resource can enforce authorization directly from these claims.¶

 Base claims (from AAuth Protocol):